What We Do

 Since 2003, our team has conducted 31 Student Vote programs: 5 federal, 19 provincial, 3 territorial and 4 municipal.
 In total, these programs have reached over 10 thousand schools and 3 million students across Canada.

 Student Budget Consultation:

-The Student Budget Consultation is a civic education initiative that provides students with an opportunity to learn about the government’s revenues and expenditures, dialogue about important political issues and offer their insights on the upcoming budget.
+The Student Budget Consultation provides youth with an opportunity to learn about the government’s revenues and expenditures, discuss important political issues and suggested policies, and offer their insights on the priorities of the upcoming budget.
 The opinions of students are collected through a survey and the results are shared with the Department or Ministry of Finance.

 This program is linked to a wide variety of subject areas, including: citizenship education, social studies and government, personal finance, economics, current affairs, media literacy and critical thinking.
 The program aims to increase knowledge about government and public policy, improve financial literacy and encourage informed and active citizenship.